-- IFRS 16 Leases; - Annual Improvements to IFRS Standards 2018-2020.
-The annual IFRS improvement programme notes four changed standards: - IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS - IAS 37 (Onerous contracts) clarifies the intention of the standard - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances. - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16.
+- IFRS 16 Leases following consultation, implementation of IFRS 16 Leases has been further deferred and now has a formal implementation date of 1 April 2024.
+The Government's Financial Reporting Advisory Board (FRAB) has agreed to this deferral.
+However, FRAB have advised CIPFA/LASAAC that the Code should allow and encourage local authorities to adopt the standard in the preceding reporting periods but this is at the discretion of each Authority.
+Once adopted, IFRS 16 is not expected to have a significant impact on future accounts. - Annual Improvements to IFRS Standards 2018-2020.
+The annual IFRS improvement programme notes four changed standards.
+These are not expected to have a significant impact on the Statement of Accounts and restatement of 2021/2022 accounts will not be required: - IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS - IAS 37 (Onerous contracts) clarifies the intention of the standard - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material

-The only change that will impact on the Authority is IFRS 16 Leases.
+- IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances. - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16).
+This is not expected to have an impact on the accounts.